Water Polo Canada: National teams

 Canada fielded its first national team in 1963.
 This squad, coached by Jeno Ats, participated in the 1963 Pan American Games.
 After Brazil dropped out, Canada was afforded a place in the 1972 Summer Olympics in Munich.
 Coached again by Ats, Canada placed 16th.
 As host, Canada participated in the 1976 Summer Olympics in Montreal.
-Led by Dezső Lemhényi it placed its best-ever 9th.
+Led by Dezső Lemhényi, assisted by Ivan Somlai, it placed its best-ever 9th.
 Due to the iron curtain boycott, Canada got a spot in the 1984 Summer Olympics in Los Angeles.
 Coached by Gábor Csepregi, Canada finished 10th.
 In 2008, coached by Dragan Jovanović, the Canadian squad placed 11th.
 Canada's men's national team is based at the Olympic Pool in Montreal and is coached by Pat Oaten.

 Canada has fielded a women's national team since 1978.
 The women's squad participated in the 2000 Summer Olympics in Sydney, the first to hold a women's water polo competition.
 At this tournament Canada placed fifth.
 The squad also participated in the 2004 Summer Olympics in Athens and placed seventh.
 Canada qualified for its third women's Olympic appearance and competed in Tokyo in 2021, finishing seventh.
 Canada's women's national team is currently based at the Olympic Pool in Montreal and is coached by David Paradelo.

 Canada also fields junior and 18U national teams.